AhmedBegggaUA/MD2024/_build/html/_sources/Topic1.md

 x_1 + x_2 + x_3 + \ldots + x_{m} = k\;,
 $$

-since we can solve this equation by taking $x_i\ge 0$ of any of the $m$ types, with the constraint that the sum of elements of all types in *exactly* $m$.
+since we can solve this equation by taking $x_i\ge 0$ of any of the $m$ types, with the constraint that the sum of elements of all types is *exactly* $k$.
 We quantify this as follows:

 - Therefore, in practice we only need $x_i\le k$ (despite the number of copies in formally $\infty$).
 Indeed, finding a sub-multiset consist of mixing elements of some types $x_i$ provided that the sum of all choices is $k$.